Architecture

 │ • Vault accounts (token storage) │

-│ • Schedule accounts (payment configs) │
+│ • Schedule accounts (timing + payout totals) │

 │ • Final settlement state │